-- Continuing our ongoing, and award winning, cycle of continuous improvement around our core complaints process, especially when the testing of new approaches may also assist with the post reform environment. - Identifying and testing ways to improve customer experience within the system, led by our Service Experience Team. - Tackling major cost areas, including appeals and s17 work (a systemic and widespread failure by solicitors to respond, where we wish to see a substantial and sustained change in levels of compliance).
-These remain major drivers of cost and delay, and we continue looking for the best ways to manage these. - Reviewing how technology can assist our core complaints processes and our supporting business processes.
+- Continuing our ongoing, and award winning, cycle of continuous improvement around our core complaints process, especially when the testing of new approaches may also assist with the post reform environment. - Identifying and testing ways to improve customer experience within the system, led by our Service Experience Team. - Tackling major cost areas, including appeals and s17 work (a systemic and widespread failure by solicitors to respond within statutory time limits, where we wish to see a substantial and sustained change in levels of compliance).
+These remain major drivers of cost and delay, and we continue looking for the best ways to manage these.

-- Supporting those with vulnerabilities, increasing accessibility and promoting equality and diversity. - Managing the uncertainty created by reform an environment where 'everything' or nothing may change which we cannot control.
+- Reviewing how technology can assist our core complaints processes and our supporting business processes. - Supporting those with vulnerabilities (including work on trauma informed practice), increasing accessibility and promoting equality and diversity. - Managing the uncertainty created by reform an environment where 'everything' or nothing may change which we cannot control.

-You will see these issues reflected in our draft operating plan in Section 3.
+You will see these issues reflected in our operating plan in Section 3.